-The 2017 Assistance to Firefighters Grant (AFG) application period is expected to open in the coming weeks.
+The 2017 Assistance to Firefighters Grant (AFG) application period is now open with a 2018 deadline of Friday February 2.
 Some of the first workshops have already occurred.
 AFG is the major federal award that helps fire and EMS departments meet their basic needs by funding protective gear, equipment, vehicles, training and other necessary resources.
 To help you prepare, we have summarized the AFG section of a recent webinar we co-sponsored with Washington's The Ferguson Group (TFG) on how to win federal grants.

 Tips for Success